ursa-labs/arrow-r-nightly/README.md

 * CentOS: 7, 8

 Additional distribution-versions are supported by mapping them to binary builds that we know to work for them, such as Fedora to CentOS.
 See [distro-map.csv](https://github.com/ursa-labs/arrow-r-nightly/blob/master/linux/distro-map.csv) for a complete list.

+The `pkgdown` documentation site is also built daily.
+See https://ursalabs.org/arrow-r-nightly/.